Why Using API Keys Is Better Than Paying for ChatGPT, Claude, or Gemini

 You need an app that supports direct API access.
 You've got a few options:

-- OpenAI Playground / Claude Console: Free browser tools.
+1. OpenAI Playground / Claude Console / Google AI Studio: Free browser tools.
 Decent for testing, but browser-only.
 No mobile app.
 No cross-device sync.

 Cumbersome is built specifically for this use case.
 It's 100% free.
-You add your keys, and the app connects directly to OpenAI and Anthropic on your behalf.
+You add your keys, and the app connects directly to the providers on your behalf.

 What About Privacy?